 Missouri Probation and Parole Cannabis

 Practical guidance for Missouri medical cannabis patients under probation, parole, or other supervision.
-This is general information, not legal advice for any wondering about Missouri Probation and parole cannabis..
+This is general information, not legal advice.

 Disclaimer: Supervision terms vary by judge, circuit, supervising officer, and federal/state conditions.
 Cannabis remains federally illegal.
 Always review your written conditions and consult a Missouri attorney about your specific case.